-The closing date for this offering is October 12, 2006.
+The closing date for this offering will be September 28, 2006.

-The information about the initial trust student loans in this prospectus supplement is calculated and presented as of September 20, 2006.
+The information about the trust student loans in this prospectus supplement is calculated and presented as of September 4, 2006.
 We refer to this date as the statistical cutoff date.